 From the Movie,"He's Just Not that Into You:"

-He: Guys invented the spark so they could NOT call, treat you kind of bad, keep you guessing, and convince you that that your anxiety and fear that just develops naturally is a spark, and you guys just buy it, eat it because of the drama.
+Alex: Guys invented the "spark" so that they could not call, and treat you kind of bad, and keep you guessing, and they convince you that that anxiety and that fear that they're throwing at you is actually, just a "spark".
+And you guys all buy it.
+You eat it up.
+And you love it.
+You love it because you feed off that drama.
 You all love that drama.

 My client Alice nearly stopped going out with the man she finally married!
 From the beginning, Charlie was kind and fun.
 She felt like herself when they were together and genuinely enjoyed herself.
 He accepted her as she is and was reliable and straight… he did what he said and said what he did.
 But when she thought of him, she didn’t have a “spark.”